 Psychology Doctoral Internship

-Note: Information contained in this webpage HAS NOT BEEN fully updated for the application process for the 2017-2018 training year.
-Please continue to check back for updated information (this note will change when the content has been fully updated).
+Note: Information contained in this webpage HAS BEEN fully updated for the application process for the 2017-2018 training year.

 Our internship program has been in existence on the Portland campus since 1967.
 We have had independent accreditation by the American Psychological Association since 1980.
 The aim of the division's psychologists is to broadly educate clinical psychology interns who are skilled in techniques appropriate to a wide range of patients and who have also learned to meld theory with practice.
 Trainees gain experience with individuals who have traditionally defined developmental disabilities (e.g., intellectual disability, Autism Spectrum Disorders), children with other special health care needs (e.g., ADHD, learning disabilities, chronic illnesses), and children with common and significant emotional and behavioral concerns.
 Experience in assessment, intervention, consultation, and interdisciplinary care is emphasized.
 Interns who complete our program understand, communicate effectively with, and interact comfortably and freely with physicians and other allied health service professions.